PatrickDiallo23/Automatic-Timetable-Generation-System/README.md

 ```bash
 mvn spring-boot:run
 ```
 The backend server will start on http://localhost:8200.
+The SWAGGER UI will be available at http://localhost:8200/swagger-ui.html.

 ### 2. Run the Frontend